Samsung family pays off record $8bn inheritance tax bill - MyJoyOnline

 At the time, the family said that "paying taxes is a natural duty of citizens".

-Samsung confirmed on Sunday that the final payment had been made, noting that the sum is equivalent to roughly one and a half times the country's total inheritance tax revenue for 2024.
+Samsung confirmed on Sunday that the final payment had been made, noting that the sum is roughly equivalent to 1.5 times the country's total inheritance tax revenue for 2024.

 At 50%, South Korea's inheritance tax rate is among the highest in the world.